 Our researchers conduct cutting-edge research across a wide variety of fields.
 As technology continues to expand our capabilities, we continue to push the boundaries of how new technologies can benefit the broader goals in transportation engineering and research.
 Interdisciplinary research and education is a cornerstone of meaningful innovation designed to benefit our infrastructure, economies, and society as a whole.
 We explore new wireless technologies, autonomous vehicles, big data, environmental advancements, and many other fields to expose our students to the very latest advancements, which will in turn enable them to be the transportation thought leaders of tomorrow.

 In addition, CTR has access to the University of Texas at Austin facilities including one of the largest library holdings among academic institutions in the world.
-The UT Austin library system also provides access to major online bibliographic, publication, and research and retrieval database services.
+The University of Texas Libraries also provides access to major online bibliographic, publication, and research and retrieval database services.

 In 1963, Dr. Clyde Lee founded the Center for Highway Research in an effort to establish a transportation research program at the University of Texas.
 The program’s initial focus was to participate in transportation research for the Texas Highway Department, now the Texas Department of Transportation.
 From the beginning, Dr. Lee’s focus was to provide a better educational environment for students and learning.